Jim Tracy (politician): 2010 U.S. Congressional campaign

 In December 2009, after incumbent U.S. Representative Bart Gordon decided to retire, Tracy announced that he would run in the Republican primaries for the state's 6th Congressional district.
 It was one of the few districts in which John McCain's margin of victory (25 percentage points) in the 2008 presidential election was larger than George W. Bush's in 2004 (20 points).
 Among the possible candidates mentioned by insiders were state Representatives Henry Fincher and Mike McDonald, both Democrats who declined to run.
 Tracy's biggest competition in the Republican primary came from state Senator Diane Black and former Rutherford County GOP chairwoman Lou Ann Zelenik.
 Newt Gingrich endorsed Tracy.
 He finished third in the primary.

 2014 U.S. Congressional campaign

 Tracy announced that he would challenge Representative Scott DesJarlais of Tennessee's 4th congressional district in the 2014 Republican primary.
 By the end of June 2013, he had raised nearly $750,000.
 DesJarlais won the Republican primary by a mere 38 votes before going on to win the general election handily.

 USDA Rural Development

 In 2017, Tracy was appointed Tennessee state director of USDA Rural Development.

+Personal life and death

+Tracy was born on October 9, 1956, in Jackson, Tennessee.
+He died of cancer in Murfreesboro, Tennessee, on July 3, 2026, at the age of 69.